department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types/predischarge-claim.md

     - Are awaiting discharge while hospitalized in a VA or military treatment facility, **or**
     - Are pregnant, **or**
     - Require a character of discharge determination, **or**
-    - Are filing for a condition that you had before entering the service and that you believe was made worse by your active-duty service (unless you can provide evidence of how severe the condition was as a baseline before you entered service), **or**
+    - Are filing for a condition that you had before entering the service and that you believe was made worse by your active-duty service (unless you can provide evidence of how severe the condition was before you entered service to be used as a baseline), **or**
   - Have a claim that involves one or more DRC program exclusions.
 [See the full list of DRC program exclusions](https://www.benefits.va.gov/compensation/drc.asp/#eligibility). <br/>

   **For more information on the DRC program:**